qwd/dev-site/docs/_en/ios-sdk/astronomy/ios-moon-and-moon-phase.md

 If no optional parameters are set, the default value will be used.

-{% include params.html p="location-ios date60 key-ios lang-def" %}
+{% include params.html p="location-def date60 key-ios lang-def" %}

 ### Sample Code